polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 auth.ticket.verify:non-existing-role
 ```

-## Inspecting your token's payload
+## Inspecting your JWT token's payload

-The following slots allows you to inspect the token's payload.
+The following slots allows you to inspect the token's payload, implying get the username and roles
+the current HTTP request originates from.

 * __[auth.ticket.get]__ - Returns the username and the roles the user belongs to
 * __[auth.ticket.in-role]__ - Convenience slot returning true if user belongs to the specified role(s)